afonsoinfante/excel-requests/README.rst

 Excel Requests is the only HTTP Addin for Excel, safe for human consumption.

-Excel Requests is heavily inspired by Kenneth Reitz' awesome Python Requests which can be found at `http://docs.python-requests.org/en/master/ <http://docs.python-requests.org/en/master/>`_
+Excel Requests is heavily inspired by Kenneth Reitz' popular Python Requests.

 Feature Support